My friend once got booted from a friend group because she didn’t have Asahi tennis shoes.

 And if you discover your friends aren’t really your friends, chalk it up as a lesson learned.
 Be kind but set boundaries as you pick up and move on.
 One day your story might be laughable, and your friendships may come full circle, but for now the pain is real.
 Just know you will get through it and hopefully use your experience to become a better friend and judge of character.

 After all, we all have our Asahi tennis shoes stories, and it’s those stories that make us stronger, smarter, and more certain than ever of the friend we need to be.

 Thanks for reading this article today.
 If you found the message helpful, please share it through social media.

 I’ve written two books for teen & tween girls designed to empower them through faith.
 Both Liked and 10 Ultimate Truths Girls Should Know have been used widely across the U.S. for small group studies.

-Finally, I’ll be in Franklin, TN, for a mother/daughter event at Franklin First UMC on Thursday, Nov.
-15 at 6 p.m.
-My topic is “Fearless: Living a Life of Purpose, Passion, and Action”, and you can register/purchase tickets here.
+Finally, I’ll be in Dothan, Alabama, for a mother/daughter event on Sunday, September 22, 2019, from 3-5 p.m. at FUMC.
+Tickets are $15 and you can buy them here.
 Please join us and bring your daughter, friends, a small group, a youth group, or your favorite girl age 5th grade and up.

 Posted by Kari on March 18, 2018